Omar-Khaled-Abozaid/Machine_Learning/README.md

-MAIN CLASSIFICATION PROJECT INSIDE THE NOTEBOOK FILE:
+MAIN CLASSIFICATION PROJECT INSIDE THE NOTEBOOK FILE: Classification_Last_Project.ipynb

 please note that the files: preprocessing and all models, are related to the classification project